aritter/5539-Fall-2015-Project/README.md

 	      ['acquired', 'reliance mediaworks', 'digital domain', u'2012-09-21']
 	      ...

-In each case, a tuple is listed which consists of a relation, a pair of entities involved, and an associated date.
+In each case, a tuple is listed which consists of a relation, a pair of entities, and an associated date.

 This data can be used, for example to train weakly supervised relation extractors.